-Face railing, with affected leg nearest step.
-Holding onto railing, place foot on step and slowly step up lifting unaffected leg from floor; slowly lower foot to start position.
-May need to begin with 2-4" step and progress to higher step as tolerated.
+Face railing, with affected leg nearest step; holding onto railing, place your foot on one step and slowly step up lifting non-surgical leg from floor; slowly lower your foot to start position.
+You may need to begin with 2-4 inch step and progress to higher step as tolerated.
 Perform 2 sets of 10/20 total.